wchance/dl-homework/README.md

 | 8      | 0.01730 | **0.09863** |
 | 9      | **0.01696** | 0.20598 |
 | 10     | 0.02103 | 0.12443 |

+# Summary
+Which model has a lower loss?

+*We found that Closing price model has lower loss.*

+Which model tracks the actual values better over time?

+*Closing price model mimics the actual values much better.

+Which window size works best for the model?

+*Closing price model windows size of 9 and FNG model windows size of 8.*